Part of a series of teachings on the Gomchen Lamrim by Gomchen Ngawang Drakpa.

 - Venerable Tarpa clarified that if someone is pushing your buttons, it’s ok to stay away from them, but you can still hold them in your heart, remembering that they won’t always be like that.
 Think of people in your life that fall into this category.
 How can you create healthy boundaries while supporting and growing your bodhicitta?

 - Why does it protect your bodhicitta from degenerating in this life?

 - To enhance your bodhicitta, accumulate both merit and wisdom continuously.

 - Why does accumulating merit protect bodhicitta from degenerating in this life?

-- Why does accumulating wisdom protect bodhicitta from generating in this life?
+- Why does accumulating wisdom protect bodhicitta from degenerating in this life?